ShubhamNisal/retail-store-sample-app/src/catalog/README.md

 | -------- | ----------- |
 | Go       | MySQL       |

 This service provides an API for retrieving product catalog information.
-Data is stored in a MySQL database.
+Data is stored in a MySQL database..

 ## Configuration